-1. Latin America vocabulary
+1. Latin American vocabulary

-The first major difference between Latin American and Spain Spanish grammar is vocabulary.
+The first major difference between Latin American vs Spain Spanish grammar is vocabulary.
 We covered some of these differences on the Lingoda blog before.
 In our post Most important words in Latin American Spanish vs. Spain Spanish we talked about common expressions, money, and restaurant vocabulary.
 The best way to get familiar with Latin American Spanish vocabulary is to watch films from Latin America.
 Check out our list of Best Spanish movies to learn Spanish as a starting place.

 2. Latin American phonology

-Phonology is the defined as the system of contrasting relationships among spoken sounds that make up the fundamental components of a language.
+Phonology is defined as the system of contrasting relationships among spoken sounds that make up the fundamental components of a language.
 Basically, phonology is pronunciation.
 Spanish phonology addresses how things are pronounced in Latin American vs. Spain Spanish.

 The main thing that comes to mind with Latin American phonology is the lack of a “lisp”.
 In Latin American grammar, the pronunciation of the letter “z” is exactly the same as the letter s and even the letter c in some cases.
 When “z” is always pronounced with an English /s/ sound it’s called seseo.
 Latin American phonology has seseo as a main feature.